RTIInternational/gobbli/docs/quickstart.rst

 gobbli's high-level API supports canned experimentation workflows based on a couple of tasks.
 It's easiest to start out with an Experiment and drop down to the lower-level Task API if you need more flexibility.

 A high-level overview of each type of experiment follows.
 For an overview of more detailed configuration options, including parameter tuning, parallel/distributed experiments, and using GPUs in experiments, see :ref:`advanced-experimentation`.
-For example experiments on benchmark datasets, see the Jupyter notebooks in the ``benchmark/`` directory of the repository.
+For example experiments on benchmark datasets, see the Markdown documents in the ``benchmark/`` directory of the repository.

 Classification Experiment
 -------------------------